WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 WordPress website admins can check the site’s health, performance, and security status from the WordPress dashboard.

-It gives you overall site health indicators, which are in green, yellow, and red circles.
+It gives you overall site health indicators in green, yellow, and red circles.

-Green indicates your site health is good; yellow means it requires your attention but might not be serious, while red indicates severe and urgent attention is needed; otherwise, your site health, security, or performance is at risk.
+Green indicates your site health is good.
+Yellow means it requires your attention but might not be serious.
+Red indicates severe and urgent attention is needed.
+Otherwise, your site health, security, or performance is at risk.

 Site health dashboard - Status tab